Rep. Ilhan Omar, challengers spar over political style, campaign cash

 Mason also noted that Omar's support for Medicare for All is out of step with House Democratic leaders, who are committed to protecting the Obama-era Affordable Care Act from GOP efforts to dismantle it.

-While Omar has proved herself a prolific fundraiser, Melton-Meaux has actually outraised her since he got into the race; and he noted that he has received more money than she has from within the district.
+While Omar has proved herself a prolific fundraiser, Melton-Meaux has outraised her since he entered the race; and he noted that he has received more money than she has from within the district.

 "These are people really who are very much invested in creating a toxic environment, that are invested in a president who not only has a Muslim ban but invested in singling out the only member in Congress that comes from one of those countries that is on the Muslim ban," said Omar, who emigrated to the U.S. from Somalia with her family.